 I am a historian, writer and reviewer.
 My writing has appeared in The Guardian, The Financial Times, The Irish Times, Tortoise and elsewhere, while I have featured on BBC TV & Radio as a New Generation Thinker, and on RTÉ Radio.
 My first book on food history is out now with Bloomsbury, and you can learn more about my research here.
+I am currently an Editorial Fellow at History Workshop, and an Associate Research Fellow at Birkbeck, University of London.
 I worked on Higher Education policy and public engagement for The Royal Historical Society (particularly last year focusing on our reports on race and gender in UK History).
-I am a Visiting Fellow in Economic History at the LSE, where I was a research partner on an EU project on the history of citizenship; my colleagues and I have recently published papers from our work in Theory & Society, the European Review of Economic History, and the Journal of Social History.
+I was previously a Research Fellow in Economic History at the LSE, where I was a research partner on an EU project on the history of citizenship; my colleagues and I have recently published papers from our work in Theory & Society, the European Review of Economic History, and the Journal of Social History.
 I also work with the Ireland’s Edge conference at the Other Voices festival in Dingle, where I have hosted discussions on migration, identity, and sustainability.

 Spain faces a historic election tomorrow and in this weekend’s Tortoise I’ve written about the historical controversies – from exhuming Franco to apologising for colonialism – that have run through the campaign.